-OC Animal Care offers the following tips to help discourage wildlife activity in your neighborhood.
+Orange County Animal Care offers the following tips to help discourage wildlife activity in your neighborhood:

 By minimizing food, water, and shelter in your yard, you can help alleviate wildlife encounters and property losses.
-For more information, contact OC Animal Care or visit the OC Pet Information website.
+For more information, contact Orange County Animal Care or visit the Orange County Pet Information website.

 Orange County residents experience occasional visits from wildlife, especially those that reside in areas next to protected parks and wilderness trails.
 During spring time, these visits may become more frequent as this is the breeding season for many wild animals, including coyotes.

 The City of Lake Forest offers some helpful tips to discourage wildlife activity in their neighborhoods: